dtavangar/Marketo-campaign-api-docs/trigger-campaign-api-doc_v1.1.md

 > <img src="{{my.WebinarImage}}" alt="Webinar banner" />
 > ```
 >
-> Marketo will not render the image unless the token is placed inside a valid image tag.
+> **Important:** Marketo will not render the image unless the token is placed inside a valid image tag.

 ![Email editor showing token usage](/help/assets/trigger-campaign/02AddtokensToEMail.png

-## Step 3: Add Tokens to the Program or Campaign
+## Step 3: Add Tokens to the Program
 To pass values dynamically via API, the tokens must already exist in Marketo.
 You’ll need to create them under the **My Tokens** tab of your Program.

 1. Go to the **My Tokens** tab of your parent Program.